-Ironman Races and Kona Qualifying Slots by Race -- 2011 and 2012 Season
+Ironman Races and Kona Qualifying Slots by Race -- 2012 Season

 Lottery: 250 Slots.
 About 250 slots are distributed by 5 lotteries: